diffpy/diffpy.github.io/products/PDFmorph.rst

 PDFmorph Updates
 ================

-The Anaconda package sustem makes it easu to prepare and distribute software packages and bugfixes.
+The Anaconda package sustem makes it easy to prepare and distribute software packages and bugfixes.
 To update the lates version of PDFmorph use ::

 	conda update diffpy.pdfmorph